This post may contain affiliate links. Please see our full Disclosure Policy for details.

 Air plants are one of the most common indoor plant species.
 They are durable, adaptable, and do not require soil to grow.
-Air plants grow naturally on tree branches and feed on the moisture in the air.
+Air plant display grow naturally on tree branches and feed on the moisture in the air.
 Because the air plant has a very small root system, it can be displayed in a variety of containers, from traditional pots to macrame hangers.

 It’s no secret that air plants display ideas are popular due to low maintenance and ease of growth.
 They look sophisticated in minimalist home decor.
 Most air plants, like Tillandsia, are epiphytes, which means their roots do not require soil.
 You can grow them with almost anything your heart desires.
 There are numerous creative ideas available that go far beyond the stereotypical driftwood or seashells.